paroda/archx/Setup.md

 ```

-For clj-kondo, Intel MKL and plantuml jar, either get it from the data disk (data.vdi)
+For clj-kondo, Intel MKL and plantuml jar, either get it from the data disk (dipu.vmdk)
 or download from the internet.

 The expected disk file size at this point is 5.7 GB.